Innovation to Market A 2025 Summer I (UCSD)

 • You can work with anyone on class assignments.
 I suggest that you work in study groups on homework assignments.

-• Your class preparation and assignments must not benefit from class materials by students who took this course in prior years, or at other schools.
-Using course notes or PowerPoint slides you received from previous students of this class is a violation of the UCSD Honor Code.
+• Your class preparation and assignments must not benefit from class materials from students who took this course in prior years or at other schools.
+Using course notes or PowerPoint slides you received from previous students of this class violates the UCSD Honor Code.

 AI Policy (adapted and revised from syllabus by Ethan Mollick)

-• I expect you to use AI (ChatGPT or Generative AI tools, at a minimum), in this class.
-Learning to use AI is an essential skill, and I will try to provide tutorials on how to use them.
+• I expect you to use AI (ChatGPT or Generative AI tools, at a minimum) in this class.
+Learning to use AI is an essential skill, and I will try to provide tutorials on how to use it.
 I am happy to help with these tools during office hours, etc.

 • Be aware of the limits of ChatGTP:

 • If you provide minimum effort prompts, you will get low-quality results.
-You will need to refine your prompts in order to get good outcomes.
+You will need to refine your prompts to get good outcomes.
 This will take work.

 • AI is a tool, but one that you need to acknowledge using.
 Please include a paragraph at the end of any assignment that uses AI explaining what you used the AI for and what prompts you used to get the results.
-Failure to do so is in violation of academy integrity policies.
+Failure to do so violates academy integrity policies.

 • Be thoughtful about when this tool is useful.
 Don’t use it if it isn’t appropriate for the case or circumstance.